-Low levels of BDNF are associated with depression and Alzheimer’s.
+Low levels of BDNF are associated with depression.
 (23)

-Nerve growth factor enhances growth, repair, and signalling of sensory nerve cells which are responsible for transmitting information such as sight and sound.
+Nerve growth factor enhances growth, repair, and signaling of sensory nerve cells which are responsible for transmitting information such as sight and sound.
 (24)

 5. Olive oil protects your brain from degenerative diseases

-Higher intake of monounsaturated fats — the kind found in olive oil — increases memory and other cognitive functions in seniors.
+Higher intake of monounsaturated fats improves memory and other cognitive functions in seniors.
 (25)

 Following a Mediterranean diet high in olive oil can reduce the risk of Alzheimer’s by up to 40%.
 (26)

-Oleocanthal can cross the blood-brain barrier and clear the beta-amyloid proteins associated with Alzheimer’s.
-(28)
+Oleocanthal is an anti-inflammatory polyphenol that can cross the blood-brain barrier to clear the brain of the beta-amyloid proteins associated with Alzheimer’s.

-The vitamin E in olive oil can also slow the progression of Alzheimer’s.
 (29)

+The vitamin E in olive oil has also been found to slow the progression of Alzheimer’s.
+(30)

-Olive oil comes from the fruit of the olive tree (Olea europae) originally from the part of the world known as the Mediterranean Basin.
+Olive oil comes from the fruit of the olive tree (Olea europae) which originally comes from the Mediterranean Basin.

 It has been an important part of Mediterranean cuisine for 5,000 years.

-Homer, the immortal Greek poet, called it “liquid gold.”
+Homer, the famed Greek poet, called it “liquid gold.”